MakeSchool/institutional-plan/student-affairs/jedi.md

 Ideas for initial JEDI Council projects/initiatives:
 * Finalizing the structure and responsibilities of the JEDI Council
-* Creation of company-wide JEDI OKRs to include in rubrics for all team members
+* Creation of company-wide JEDI Objectives and Key Results (OKRs) to include in rubrics for all team members
 * Holding each team (including SLT) accountable for JEDI goals and metrics
 * Interviews of D&I consulting firms
 * Support with hiring a full-time, staff JEDI resource at Make School who will also help continue to evolve the JEDI Council